eburley/eburley.github.com/_posts/2012-12-30-jasmine-tdd-presentation.md

 ---
 layout: post
-title: I did a presentation
+title: I did a presentation on Jasmine and TDD
 ---
 # I did a presentation:
 * the [slides](http://vimeo.com/57296465)